8 Best places to snorkel in cozumel

 My honest take

 Big blogs don’t mention it, which makes it a hidden gem.
 The reason this spot stays underrated is exactly what makes it worth the effort.
-I personally have not seen a scuba diver swimmer here in my 9 snorkeling trips to the reef, but It possible for sure.
+I personally have not seen a scuba diver here in my 9 snorkeling trips to the reef, but it’s possible for sure.

 Cruise excursions and big tour companies don’t run trips to Punta Sur reef because there’s no boat operation.
 The reef stays quieter, the fish stay bolder, and the experience feels much more authentic to me.